breezy-team/breezy/doc/user_manual/upstream_tarballs.rst

 If it can it will reconstruct the tarball from ``pristine-tar`` information stored in the branch. ``bzr-builddeb`` will store this information whenever it can, so using its commands such as ``merge-upstream`` and ``import-dsc`` will lead to the best experience.
+If you have an existing branch missing this information, you can use the ``import-upstream`` command to import a single tarball, after which the ``merge-upstream`` command should be used.

 If there is no ``pristine-tar`` information then it will use apt to download the tarball from the archive if there is one of the correct version there.